nekopy/Tokei/installer/README.md

 - Does not overwrite existing user data in `%APPDATA%\Tokei\`
 - Optional known-words CSVs: put one or more `*.csv` files in `%APPDATA%\Tokei\data\` (only column 1 is used; header rows are allowed)

+## Recommended: GSM live sessions export

+Tokei can read a small SQLite file (`%TOKEI_USER_ROOT%\cache\gsm_live.sqlite`) exported by a GSM user plugin to capture "today" session totals even if GSM is closed at end-of-day.
+This is recommended because GSM's `gsm.db` may not reflect "live today" until GSM rolls up/persists the day.

+- Plugin template + install notes: `extras/gsm-plugin/README.md`

 ## Node.js Preflight Check

 The installer runs `where node` and shows a warning if Node.js is missing.